stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 of details, but soon the cabins were near.

   They were very old, for clay blocks lasted long in the still dryness of the dying world.
-Little, indeed, changed but the living things&mdash;the grasses and these last men.
+Little, indeed, changed but the living things--the grasses and these last men.

   Before him an open door swung upon rude pegs.
 In the fading light Ull entered, weary unto death, seeking painfully the expected faces.